renatodellosso/The-Long-North/Lore.md

 	- Means Land of the Dvairen in Dvairek
 - There used to be a number of dragons in the march
 	- The Dvairen used to worship dragons
+	- Conflict between North Gods from the east and dragon-worshippers